-I will not attempt to rate the novels of Jane Austen, as if I could say one is better than another.
+I will not attempt to rate the novels of Jane Austen as if I could say one is better than another.
 Obviously, I may like one more than another, but it would be over-reaching, as far as I’m concerned, to say my opinion actually means one is better than the rest.
-I have read Pride and Prejudice more than all the others -- in fact, I read it once a year and am therefore more familiar with it.
-I have read Persuasion several times, followed by Emma and Sense and Sensibility, and then Northanger Abbey and Mansfield Park only once.
+I have read Pride and Prejudice more than all the others; I read it once a year, in fact, and am therefore more familiar with it.
+I have read Persuasion several times, followed by Emma, Sense and Sensibility, Northanger Abbey, Mansfield Park.

-Anyway, criticising those things is not the purpose of this, but I am attempting to get all the strangeness out of the way before considering other aspects of her books, which as I said yesterday, are some of my favorite literature to read.
+Anyway, criticising those things is not my purpose here, but I am attempting to get all the strangeness I see out of the way before considering other aspects of Jane Austen's books, as they are some of my favorites to read.